cfpb/design-system/docs/pages/typography.md

   #### White type on colored backgrounds

-  White type is accessible on all brand colors at 100% saturation and their darker shades when using at least 14pt type, with the exceptions of gold and green (explained below).
-Hex values for brand colors are shown in parentheses in the chart below.
+  White type is accessible on CFPB brand colors at 100% saturation and their darker shades when using at least 14pt type, with the following two exceptions:

-  ##### White type on green

-  For white type on CFPB green or darker shades of green, bold any type below 18pt (again, the minimum type size is 14pt).
+  - White type is accessible on CFPB green at 100% saturation and its darker shades *only* when using at least 14pt bold type.
+Alternatively, use at least 18pt regular type.

+  - White type is not accessible on any CFPB shade of gold

+  Hex values for CFPB brand colors at 100% saturation are shown in parentheses in the chart below.

   ![](/design-system/images/uploads/white_type_revised.png)